What Is the Most Common Risk of Exposure to Bloodborne Pathogens for Healthcare Workers?

 Healthcare workers face ongoing risks of exposure to bloodborne pathogens simply by performing their daily duties.
 Exposure can occur in many common scenarios, including:

-• Handling needles, scalpels, and other sharp instruments
+• Handling needle stick, scalpels, and other sharp instruments

 • Cleaning up blood or other bodily fluids from patients or surfaces